Skip to main content

 What does CAT's RSI value tell investors?

-The RSI (Relative Strength Index) for CAT is currently 78.22, indicating the stock is in overbought territory (above 70).
-This suggests strong recent buying pressure that may be unsustainable.
-While overbought conditions can persist in strong trends, traders often watch for RSI divergences or a drop below 70 as potential sell signals.
+The RSI (Relative Strength Index) for CAT is currently 58.49, indicating the stock is in neutral territory (40-60 range).
+Neither buyers nor sellers have clear control, suggesting consolidation or balanced market forces.
 Combined with the price being above the 50-day moving average, this confirms bullish conditions.

 How should traders interpret CAT's MACD and moving average crossovers?